coderefinery/coderefinery.org/content/about/staff-meetings.md

     - [x] limit the "done tasks" to those which were done between the previous meeting and the current meeting at least when it is commited as a minutes
         - RB: is the document getting too long or why?
         - NT: yes, it can get too long. while decisions are important enough to be kept in this document, outdated done tasks may unnecessarily eats up space before one reaches another section.
+- [x] 2021-08: Celebration event:
+  - online
+  - dinner voucher
+  - question: who to invite? (we don't need to discuss names but rather question is whether all ELs also? expert helpers? instructors? how far back?)
+  - RB asked NeIC XT to cover dinner voucher for 20 persons (I was tired when being asked that question and didn't think) but perhaps 20 is not enough. happy to re-negotiate.
+  - does the dinner need to be then scheduled? (dinner over video is perhaps weird)
+  - but still it would be nice to have some event where we can all connect at least for a moment?
+  - conclusions:
+    - send small gift to all ELs
+    - dinner voucher to staff and expert helpers and volunteers who have contributed much
+    - slideshow made out of feedback during dinner
+    - short videos can be submitted which can be added
+    - add something entertaining to watch
+    - lunch or dinner? lunch (we could use one of the staff meeting slots)